 Health reform was signed into law on March 23, 2010.
 With its passage comes a flood of questions about how it will affect rural Americans.
-This page and the links provided on the left side of the screen will help you understand what the new law means for your family, business and community.
+This page and the links provided on the left side of the screen will help you understand what the new law means for your family, business, and community.
+See our reports on the unfolding landscape of Affordable Care Act implementation here.

 > A tax credit starting in 2010 for up to 35 percent of the cost of their health insurance premiums if they have fewer than 25 full-time employees and if their average wage is less than $50,000.